meleu/tdd-ruby/symbols-attributes-and-errors.md

 > Class `Exception` and its subclasses are used to indicate that an error or other problem has occurred, and may need to be handled.

-The programmer using code that can raise an exception should either deal with the problem that raised it or let Ruby exit the program completely.
+The programmer using a code that can raise an exception should either deal with the problem that raised it or let Ruby exit the program completely.

 In the documentation we also have the [built-in exception class hierarchy](https://ruby-doc.org/3.4.1/Exception.html#class-Exception-label-Built-In+Exception+Class+Hierarchy), where we can see many errors that we're already dealing with since the "Hello, World" chapter.
 Namely: